carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 The ``TargetRegisterInfo`` class is used to describe the register file of the target and any interactions between the registers.

-Registers in the code generator are represented in the code generator by unsigned integers.
+Registers are represented in the code generator by unsigned integers.
 Physical registers (those that actually exist in the target description) are unique small numbers, and virtual registers are generally large.
 Note that register ``#0`` is reserved as a flag value.

 Each register in the processor description has an associated ``TargetRegisterDesc`` entry, which provides a textual name for the register